Luke 3

 The voice of one crying in the wilderness,

-Verses 4 and 5 are quoted from the book of Isaiah and refer to John and his duty as the messenger of the Lord.
-Many people use these verses in the wrong way, but truly, they refer to John’s duty.
+Verses 4 and 5 are quoted from Isaiah and refer to John and what his duty is as the messenger of the Lord.
+Many people use this verse (verse 4) in the wrong way, but truly, this verse refers to John’s duty.

 “The voice of one crying in the wilderness.”
 This saying applies to John as the messenger of the Lord.

 “Make ready the way of the Lord.”
-The verse tells us of John’s duty.
-John announces to people how they should behave to be ready to receive the begotten Son of God, who is coming soon.
-His duty was to call people to go to the Lord Jesus.
+This verse clearly tells us John’s duty: he tells people how they should behave to be ready to receive the begotten Son of God, who is coming soon.
+His duty is to call people to come to the Lord Jesus.

 “Make His paths straight.”
 “Straight” in the sense of direct.
-The duty of John through his message is to point to the Lord Jesus so people can recognize Him.
-John’s duty is to identify the Lord Jesus to the people directly, so they know who the Lord Jesus is.
-The path to the Lord is straight and direct through the message of John.
+The duty of John, through his message, is to point to the Lord Jesus so that people can recognize Him.
+John’s duty is to directly identify the Lord Jesus to the people, so they know who He is.
+The path to the Lord Jesus is straight and direct through the message of John.

 [5] Every valley will be filled,